GustavoBarros11/my-first-neural-network/README.md

 # My First Neural Network
-This is the code of my first neural network
+This is the code for my first neural network